 Interested students will be involved in MOM’s frontline operations such as handling the salary or work injury claims of migrant workers and providing basic advisory services on employment issues.
 They will also shadow enforcement officers during audit checks on employment agencies and case officers handling individual workers’ cases.

 Our students will have the opportunity to take part in MOM’s employment clinics after undergoing a training session by MOM personnel.
 During these clinics, they are frontline personnel who help record and classify the workers’ employment-related issues.
 They will then be filed as MOM cases and dealt with by the relevant MOM personnel.

 WHAT TO EXPECT?

-- Regular meetings to prepare for the various workshops and legal clinics
+- Regular meetings a few weeks in advance to rehearse and prepare for the various workshops and legal clinics

-- HOME Legal Awareness Workshops: Workshops held monthly over a period of about 4 months (might change)
+- HOME Legal Awareness Workshops: Workshops held monthly over a period of 4 months (subject to change)

 - HOME Internship: Internships are available during the Summer and December Holidays